 Two weeks prior to this recent market glitch.
 Our analysis suggested that the markets were slowing in buyer momentum.
 And that there was a little bit of uncertainty creeping into the markets.
 This decision had been made based on Technical Analysis techniques.
 That we use to evaluate price movements of the leading indices.
 Looking ahead.
 We had identified that there were two key fundamental events that had a reasonable probability.
 Of causing uncertainty amongst investors: 1) the Italian elections, and 2) the deadline for the US government to agree on the Budget increase and Debt ceiling.

 Trading strategies are then evaluated and chosen to suit the outlook.

-We deduced that there was lower probability for the markets to trend upwards on the short-term, however, we were not convinced that there had been any recent selling pressure to warrant panic in the markets.
-The trading strategies that would best suit this outlook included neutral or sideways strategies, or Time decay strategies which include, Covered Calls, Credit Spreads or Calendar Spreads.
+We deduced that there was a lower probability for the markets.
+To trend upwards in the short-term.
+However, we were not convinced that there had been any recent selling pressure to warrant panic in the markets.
+The trading strategies that would best suit this outlook included neutral or sideways strategies.
+Or Time decay strategies which include Covered Calls.
+And Credit Spreads or Calendar Spreads.

-Reality is that we don’t know.
-But the trading strategies we have implemented over the last two weeks mean that if the markets fall, we will have hedged our investment portfolio and if the markets continue rising, then we will exit our hedge positions and benefit from a continued rise.
-If the markets did nothing at all, wavering along sideways, then we have positions in play that will also profit from Time Decay.
-This is the power of knowing what trading strategies you have available to you, and when to implement the appropriate trading strategies to suit the market conditions.
+The reality is that we don’t know.
+But the trading strategies we have implemented.
+Over the last two weeks mean that if the markets fall, we will have hedged our investment portfolio.
+And if the markets continue rising.
+Then we will exit our hedge positions and benefit from a continued rise.
+If the markets did nothing at all, wavering along sideways.
+Then we have positions in play that will also profit from Time Decay.
+This is the power of knowing what trading strategies you have available to you.
+And when to implement the appropriate trading strategies to suit the market conditions.